BitesPotatoBacks/docxsplit/README.md

 ./docxsplit.sh "../"
 ```

-And if you forget you can do that, run
+And if you forget you can do that, just run:

 ```zsh
 ./docxsplit.sh help!
 ```

-And the script will remind you.
+and the script will remind you.

 ## Bugs and Issues